Attributes

 The first three specify alignment relative to the text around

-the image; left
+the image; left or right cause images

 to settle to the left or right of the text being entered.